 At least two daily ferries connect Naxos to Santorini every day.
 You can reach Santorini from Naxos with a fairly short sailing time (less than 2 hours).

-More ferry routes from Santorini to other Greek Islands
+More Ferry Routes from Santorini to Other Greek Islands

 Amorgos: There are up to six ferries each week connecting Santorini to the port of Katapola, in Amorgos.